Carbon-Twelve-C12/supernova/README.md

 ## Overview

 Supernova is a production-grade Proof-of-Work blockchain written in Rust.
 It is designed to address three of the most significant challenges facing the blockchain industry: the existential threat of quantum computing, the environmental impact of PoW consensus, and the demand for scalable, low-cost transactions.
-Built with a security-first approach, Supernova implements panic-free production code and comprehensive security testing to ensure unparalleled reliability.
+Built with a security-first approach, Supernova implements comprehensive security testing to ensure unparalleled reliability.

 For a more detailed breakdown of the project's status, architecture, and goals, please see the [Supernova Overview](docs/supernova_overview.md) document.